KrispyKreme8085/KrispyKreme8085/README.md

 <br />

-<p>I am an aspiring first-year student learning SwiftUI and full-stack development like MERN (MongoDB, Express, React, NodeJS).
+<p>I am an aspiring second-year student learning SwiftUI and full-stack development like MERN (MongoDB, Express, React, NodeJS).
 I am certified in SwiftUI and enjoy using SwiftUI, NextJS, and Express.
 I am currently learning other coding languages like Solidity and Typescript JSX.</p>

 <br />